SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 # 3.2 Creating Entities
-As the first modifying request we want to have a closer look at creating entities.
-In general OData describes three way to create entities: As a single entity, which is discussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).
+As the first modifying request we want to have a closer look at is creating entities.
+In general OData describes three way to do this: As a single entity, which is discussed here, together with related entities, the so called [Deep Insert](3-5-DeepInsert.md) and via [Batch Requests](3-6-BatchRequests.md).

 The `JPAODataCRUDHandler` was designed to take over repetitive work like preparing changes or creating a response depending on the request header.
 The business logic itself has to be implemented in a class that extends `JPAAbstractCUDRequestHandler`, we want to call it `CUDRequestHandler`, locate it in our new package _tutorial.modify_.